NewStrangeWorlds/FastChem/docs_src/sections/cpp_class.rst

 Variable names are always written in lowercase and compound nouns are separated by a \_.
-For example: ``FastChem.element_calculation_order`` or ``Element.molecule_list`` The only exceptions are global constants.
-They contain only capitalised letters, e.g.:
+For example: ``FastChem.element_calculation_order`` or ``Element.molecule_list``.
+The only exceptions are global constants, which contain only capitalised letters, e.g.:
 ``constexpr unsigned int FASTCHEM_UNKNOWN_SPECIES`` or ``constexpr double CONST_AMU``